Have you ever noticed that the world of the Bible is very different from our own society? Sometimes it can seem hard to relate to some of the topics.

 He clearly teaches in the next chapter that the church and its individual members are the body of Christ.
 When we examine ourselves, we will notice and acknowledge sin.

 Earlier, Paul offered his own ministry as an example of curtailing freedom for the sake of love.
-Now he describes the divine humility that led the Lord of the universe to become flesh and dwell among us.
+Now he describes the divine humility that led the Lord of the universe to lay aside his own freedom and privilege to become flesh and dwell among us.
 Being Lord of all, he came as servant of all.

-1 Corinthians 8-11 broadens the church’s original question to help us model ourselves after Jesus, as Paul did.
+1 Corinthians 8-11 broadens the church’s original question.
+What matters is not observance of any kind of formal observation of any aspect of ritual purity.
+What matters is love of God by loving neighbor.
+We can use this principle to help us model ourselves after Jesus, as Paul did.